 It is evident to most people that having more income and less debt is good for their finances.
 If you have too much debt compared to income, any shock to your income level could mean you end up with unsustainable levels of debt.
 Every month you have money coming in (your salary plus additional income) and money going out (your expenses).
 Your expenses include your recurring bills for electricity, your cell phone, the internet, etc. There are also regular amounts that you spend on necessities, such as groceries or transportation.
 On top of all of this, there’s the money you spend to service any debts that you may have.
 These debts could include your mortgage, rent, car loan, and any student loans, personal loans, or credit card debt.

-What is the Debt-to-Income Ratio (DTI)?
+What is a Debt-to-Income Ratio (DTI)?

 The Debt-to-Income Ratio (DTI) lets you see how your total monthly debt relates to your gross monthly income.
 Your gross monthly income is your total income from all sources before taxes and other deductions are taken out.
 Below is the formula for calculating your DTI: